 Tips and advice on staying safe and well during severe weather conditions.

 - Check the Met Office website for tips on coping with the cold.
-The Met Office has helpful advice for driving in icy conditions on its Driving in severe weather page.
+The Met Office has advice for driving in icy conditions on its Driving in severe weather page.

 Visit Surrey County Council's website to find updates on school and library closures, road gritting and salting, travel disruption and changes to bus services.

 See our Flood emergencies - latest information page for emergency contact numbers in case of flooding.

 If your property is at risk of flooding, sign up for the Environment Agency's free Floodline service, which sends localised alerts and warnings when flooding in your area is possible.
 Visit the Gov.UK website to register.